zencart/documentation/content/user/installing/change_hoster.md

 7\.
 You're done.
 Open your store and admin areas to see it all ready to go!

 8\.
-You should review all your email settings in Admin->Configuration->Email Options -- especially any SMTP server/account settings, and of course all your email addresses.
+You should review all your email settings in Admin > Configuration > Email Options -- especially any SMTP server/account settings, and of course all your email addresses.

 9\.
 Once your new site is up and running, you should DELETE the database and all the PHP files/folders, etc from the OLD server.
 There's no point leaving that data behind for prying eyes or worse.